peerdavid/social-neural-network/README.md

 It is a timeconsuming task to create a dataset with at least 5000 labeled images per class.
 So in this work we want to check if it is possible to train a CNN with images from 6 different classes (0=cat, 1=dog, 2=hamburger, 3=sushi, 4=beach, 5=rock) that are tagged by flickr users.
-This saves lots of time, because no dataset must be created manually.

 ### Challenge
 The challenge of this work is that lots of training examples are are invalid tagged.
 For example, if the network should learn